-Expect anything to happen on stage at the Montreal Fringe Festival: the good, the bad, the outrageous, you name it, the Fringe Fest categorically refuses to censor it.
+Expect anything to happen on stage at the Montreal Fringe Festival: the good, the bad, the outrageous—you name it, the Fringe Fest categorically refuses to censor it.

 In turn, audience members are charged modest admission fees to ostensibly counter the risk factor inherent with the Fringe's unique hit-or-miss selection system.
-That chainsaw dance massacre you paid $10 to catch could very well be the performance art highlight of your entire summer.
-Or it could be 45 groan-worthy minutes of your life you'll never get back.
-But hey, if it's really tha...t bad, make a bee line for the Fringe Fest beer tent.
+That chainsaw dance massacre you paid $10 to catch could very well be the performance art highlight of your entire summer, or it could be 45 groan-worthy minutes of your life you'll never get back.
+If it's really that bad, make a beeline for the Fringe Fest beer tent.